Great Doi Inthanon trekking and hiking

 Pha Dok Siew Nature Trail

-The trail descends along the Pha Dok Siew Waterfall, clear water cascading gently down.
-Everyone in reasonable shape can do this lovely hike.
-You need to wear good shoes though.
+Almost all of this trail is down but that doesn’t make it an easy trail.
+The trail descends along the Pha Dok Siew Waterfall, which is in season absolutely awesome.
+Everyone in reasonable shape can do this hike but you need to wear good shoes.
 There are some great views over the mountains and rice fields along the way.
-You can do this trail easily in under two hours but take your time and enjoy nature.
+You can do this trail easily in under two hours but take your time and enjoy the force of nature.
 The trail ends in Ban Mae Klang Luang where they serve great village grown coffee.
 There are also some small restaurants in this Karen village.

 The Angka Nature Trail